Heidelberger Schriften zur Musikwissenschaft

 The Heidelberger Schriften zur Musikwissenschaft is a peer-reviewed open-access series in which only outstanding monographs from the entire field of musicology from antiquity to modern times are published.

-The new book series is co-edited by Christiane Wiesenfeldt and Christoph Flamm and is based at the Department of Musicology at Heidelberg University.
+The book series is co-edited by Christiane Wiesenfeldt and Christoph Flamm and is based at the Department of Musicology at Heidelberg University.
 It is open to external authors who wish to publish in a series with high quality assurance.
 An international scientific advisory board consisting of Friedrich Geiger (Munich), Inga Mai Groote (Zurich), Christian Leitmeir (Oxford) and Panja Mücke (Mannheim) supports the editors in ensuring scientific quality.

 Bibliographic details